-- (1) Without limiting section 420 or 421, the following conduct is capable of constituting unsatisfactory professional conduct or professional misconduct: - (a) conduct consisting of a contravention of this Act, the regulations or the legal profession rules; - (b) charging of excessive legal costs in connection with the practice of law; - (c) conduct in respect of which there is a conviction for - (i) a serious offence; or - (ii) a tax offence; or - (iii) an offence involving dishonesty; - (d) conduct of an Australian legal practitioner as or in becoming an insolvent under administration; - (e) conduct of an Australian legal practitioner in becoming disqualified from managing or being involved in the management of any corporation under
+- Without limiting section 420 or 421, (1) following conduct is capable of constituting unsatisfactory professional conduct professional misconduct: - conduct consisting of a contravention of (a) this Act, the regulations or the legal profession rules; - (b) charging of excessive legal costs in connection with the practice of law; - (c) conduct in respect of which there is a conviction for - - a serious offence; or (i) - (ii) a tax offence; or - an offence involving dishonesty; (iii) - (d) conduct of an Australian legal practitioner as or in becoming an insolvent under administration; - of (e) conduct an Australian legal practitioner in becoming disqualified from managing or being involved in the management of any corporation under the Corporations Act 2001 of the Commonwealth:

-- the Corporations Act 2001 of the Commonwealth: - (f) conduct consisting of a failure to comply with the requirements of a notice under this Act or the regulations (other than an information notice); - Australian (g) conduct of an legal practitioner in failing to comply with an order of the Tribunal made under this Act order of corresponding or an a disciplinary body made under corresponding law (including but not limited to a failure to pay wholly or partly a fine imposed under this Act or a corresponding law); - (h) conduct of an Australian legal practitioner in failing to comply with a compensation order made under this Act or a corresponding law. - (2) Conduct of a person consisting of a contravention referred to in subsection (1)(a) is capable of constituting unsatisfactory professional conduct or professional misconduct whether or not the person is convicted of an offence in relation to the contravention.
+- (f) conduct consisting of a failure to comply with the requirements of a notice under this Act or the regulations (other than an information notice); - conduct of Australian legal (g) an practitioner in failing to comply with an order of the Tribunal made under this Act or order of corresponding an a disciplinary body made under corresponding law (including but not limited to a failure to pay wholly or partly a fine imposed under this Act or a corresponding law); - (h) conduct of an Australian legal practitioner in failing to comply with a compensation order made under this Act or a corresponding law. - (2) Conduct of a person consisting of a contravention referred to in subsection (1)(a) is capable of constituting unsatisfactory professional conduct or professional misconduct whether or not the person is convicted of an offence in relation to the contravention.